 It was at this point when we lost sight of him.
-Getting my calls and texts of the hawk's location and passing the word to others, more hawk-watchers joined us in our search of Bobby.
 A few of us scattered about so we could traverse more ground and improve our chances of finding him or another hawk.
 No such luck so a friend and I walked north up 5th Avenue and toward Union Square Park to try our luck there.

 My friend spotted this hawk sitting on top of the Union Square W hotel from the opposite side of the park.
 He earned his Hawk Eyes for the evening.
-But who was the hawk?
-Bobby with his dark head, keeping a watchful eye on the park's hunting ground (and Pip?) nearby?
-Or was it Pip, looking just a little darker than usual around the beak?
 The lighting was a bit poor but I tend to believe it was Bobby who deftly made the short jaunt to this other park.
 I suppose it doesn't really matter since it was just such a treat to spend some time watching it.

 Within several minutes the hotel signage lights turned on: